moonkie

 5. Look at Pictures

-Before your baby can communicate with words, facial expressions help him or her understand.
+Before your baby can communicate with words, facial expressions help him understand.
 Smiling, in particular, represents safety and security in a healthy family.
-By sharing about family and friends with your little one as you show their smiling faces in pictures, you are helping them recognize smiles and eventually foster a sense of belonging.
+By sharing about family and friends with your little one as you show their smiling faces in pictures, you are helping him recognize smiles and eventually foster a sense of belonging.

 6. Watch Moving Objects

 Watching moving objects like fan blades, leaves blowing in the breeze, or shadows on a wall is fantastic for capturing and holding your baby's attention.
-Focusing on movement helps your little one develop object-tracking skills visually.
+Focusing on movement helps your little one develop visual object-tracking skills.

-Taking your baby for a walk outside or simply sitting still in the backyard allows your baby to see movement that he or she will not see inside.
-At first, infants cannot see very far, but a baby's eyesight is improving rapidly throughout the first year (source).
-There are several ways you can do this inside and outside--ensure you mix it up often!
+Taking your baby for a walk outside or simply sitting still in the backyard allows her to see movement she would not see inside.
+At first, infants cannot see very far, but a baby's eyesight improves rapidly throughout the first year (source).
+There are several ways you can do this inside and outside — ensure you mix it up often!

 7. Suck on Clean Toys